 North & West Coast

-Quintessential Highland country such as this breathtaking emptiness and a wild, fragile beauty, marked by single-track roads, is a rarity on the modern, crowded, highly urbanised island of Britain.
+Quintessential Highland country such as this, with breathtaking emptiness, a wild, fragile beauty and single-track roads, is a rarity on the modern, crowded, highly urbanised island of Britain.
 You could get lost up here for weeks – and that still wouldn’t be enough time.